krivenko/som/README.md

 the method can be found under
 http://www.cond-mat.de/events/correl12/manuscripts/mishchenko.pdf

-This project uses the TRIQS library version 1.4.2.
+This project uses the TRIQS library version 2.2.x (SOM versions prior to 2.0 were based on TRIQS 1.4.2).
 The TRIQS website is under https://triqs.github.io/triqs/.
 Start there to learn about TRIQS.